helanafaye-bit/Ebay-ListingLife/README.md

 Ensure Python is installed.
 Launch Install requirments when first downloaded.

+Open 'ListingLIFE.bat' to open the app & storage server

-Upon every launch, launch server storage. bat & EbayListings.html (the app) You will need to generate a short lived dropbox token every time and add it in the HTML app settings.
+You will need to generate a short lived dropbox token every time, add it in the HTML app settings and save.